Meet our team

 Stephen Lee

-Director of Construction
+Director of Development & Construction

 Stephen Lee

-Director of Construction
+Director of Development & Construction

-Stephen is the Director of Construction with a strong background in architecture and construction.
+Stephen is the Director of Development & Construction with a strong background in architecture and construction.
 He holds degrees from Syracuse University and Harvard University.
 A Registered Architect in New York and member of The American Institute of Architects, Stephen also has an NCARB Certificate.
 He has managed millions of dollars in capital improvement projects.
 As a designer he received recognition as a Chicago Prize Finalist and Ragdale Ring winner.
 With over twenty years in architecture and hands-on construction experience, his work spans laboratory facilities to private museums.

 Virginia Loperena